oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ### Use Async and Await

 With ES6, `async/await` brings you added control over asynchronous programming by leveraging promises but in a synchronous way.
-You can use `async/await` to make your code cleaner while still maintaining non-blocking operations.
+You can use `async/await` to make your code cleaner while maintaining non-blocking operations.

 To illustrate this, I'll briefly show you the evolution of asynchronous programming.